 Alissa and Sara’s workshop entitled “Kids in Conflict: Solving Problems in a Digital Era Without the Delete Button” was well-received among the various staff and administrators we met.

-The workshop highlighted the conference portion of our program, but convention participants were exposed to the multiple ways our program operates at FSM.
+The workshop highlighted the conference portion of our program, but convention participants were exposed to the multiple ways our program operates at FSMN.
 Teachers from a PK-12 school in Canada, an academic dean from an all boys school in Massachusetts and a diversity coordinator from San Francisco (among many other participants) all enjoyed the role playing activities and engaging in meaningful dialogue with colleagues.

 They heard from participants how impressed they were with the structure and value of our program.
-Many of the participants learned some strategies for how they can implement some of what we do at FSM into the daily work with students that align with their own school climate, mission and values.
+Many of the participants learned some strategies for how they can implement some of what we do at FSMN into the daily work with students that align with their own school climate, mission and values.